 The Elephone S8 is our third phone to feature almost bezel-less edges on three of the four sides.
 With Elephone being no stranger to bezel-less tech, having already released the S3 & S7, it’s great to see them innovating further with S8.
-Although the S3 & S7 didn’t make it into our Top 5 this time around, you can still find them by scrolling down.
+Although the S3 & S7 didn’t make it into our Top Bezel-less Smartphones List this time around, you can still find them in our old list by scrolling down.

-Whilst the official release of the Elephone S8 is still under wraps, Elephone have been slowly teasing us on their Twitter account about the details of their next flagship device.
-What’s really exciting is that when smaller manufacturers like Elephone are already reaching 3-border bezel-less displays it forces the bigger manufacturers to play their cards early.
-Let’s expect completely bezel-less free phones in 2018.
+What’s really exciting is that when smaller manufacturers like Elephone are already reaching 3-border bezel-less 2K displays it forces the bigger manufacturers to play their trump cards early.
+No more slow feature rolling out for Samsung & Apple.

-Maze has followed the tri-bezelless formula focussing on a super high screen-to-phone ratio (86%) rather than super thin side bezels.
-It’s a beast at 6 inches featuring a full 1920×1080 resolution that is protected by Gorilla Glass 4.
+Maze has followed the tri-bezel-less formula by focussing on a super high screen-to-phone ratio (86%) rather than super thin side bezels.
+It’s a beast at 6 inches and has a full 1920×1080 resolution that uses Gorilla Glass 4 protection.

 It’s no straggler when it comes to performance either with the MediaTek Helio P25 combined with 4GB of RAM and 64GB of onboard storage.
 Powering the dual camera setup (13MP + 5MP, f/2.2) is a Samsung lens that will please the shutterbugs amongst us.

 If you’ve never heard of Maze before that’s because they are new to smartphone arena with the Maze Alpha being their 2nd smartphone release after the Maze Blade.
-Before this, Maze partnered with other manufacturers using their R&D department and production lines.
+Before this, Maze partnered with other manufacturers using their expertise in R&D department and production line management.